-13See Myerson (1983, Sec.
+14See Myerson (1983, Sec.
 5) and Kim (2017, fn.19).

-14Any separation, where two principal types choose different IIE mediators (including randomization), cannot be part of an equilibrium, because the fact that a particular mediator is chosen allows the subordinate to learn about the principal's type.
+15Any separation, where two principal types choose different IIE mediators (including randomization), cannot be part of an equilibrium, because the fact that a particular mediator is chosen allows the subordinate to learn about the principal's type.
 See Appendix B.5 for a formal proof.

-15This result is related to but not a direct consequence of applying the inscrutability principle (Myerson, 1983), according to which there is no loss of generality in assuming that all types of the principal should choose the same mediator.
+16This result is related to but not a direct consequence of applying the inscrutability principle (Myerson, 1983), according to which there is no loss of generality in assuming that all types of the principal should choose the same mediator.
 This principle is an elegant analytical tool that enables one to focus on the set of pooling equilibria wherein all principal types choose the same mediator for fully characterizing the set of equilibrium outcomes.
 However, it does not mean to generate any specific behavioral prediction.

-The pooling behavior can be justified by the idea called the inscrutable intertype compromise.
-To be inscrutable, the predicted mediator must reflect some kind of compromise between the different goals of the two types of the principal.
-That is, because the principal's two types prefer different IIE mediators in our setting, the principal must choose the one that will be perceived as a reasonable compromise between what she really wants and what she might have wanted if her type had been different (the first arrow in Figure 1).
-Our pooling equilibrium outcomes incorporate such an idea in the weak sense of satisfying sequential rationality in the honest participation equilibrium, predicting that any IIE mediator can be perceived as an inscrutable intertype compromise (the second arrow in Figure 1).
+However, the concept of sequential equilibrium, as well as standard refinements used in the literature, cannot determine a narrower prediction about which IIE mediators are more likely to be the pooling outcomes.
+Going beyond the existing noncooperative solution concepts, Myerson (1983) develops a theory of inscrutable mechanism selection by an informed principal; and provides several notions of how the informed principal should make an inscrutable intertype compromise (Myerson, 1991, p.523): To be inscrutable, the predicted mediator must reflect some kind of compromise between the different goals of the principal's different types.
+That is, when the principal's possible types prefer different IIE mediators, the principal must choose the one that will be perceived as a reasonable compromise between what she really wants and what she might have wanted if her type had been different.
+In fact, our pooling equilibrium outcomes are reminiscent of such an idea in the weak sense of satisfying sequential rationality in the honest participation equilibrium, predicting that any IIE mediator can be perceived as an inscrutable intertype compromise.
+The concept of neutral optimum (Myerson, 1983) further refines the notion of inscrutable intertype compromise, predicting that among the IIE mediators the Neutral Mediator is the most reasonable choice by the informed principal.